March is National Peanut Month: Should I Give My Baby Peanut Butter?

-March is National Peanut Month.
 Based on the results of the landmark LEAP study, medical guidelines recommend introducing your baby to peanut.
 But is it safe to feed baby peanut butter?
 Today, we’ll break down the answer for families, based on AAAAI and NIAID guidelines.

-Based on the results of the landmark clinical LEAP study, several sets of recent clinical guidelines, including the American Academy of Allergy, Asthma, and Immunology (AAAAI) guidelines, recommend introducing your baby to peanut.
 But is it safe to introduce your baby to peanut butter?
 Today, we’ll break down the answer for families, including what AAAAI and NIAID guidelines have to say.

-The LEAP Study and clinical guidelines on peanut introduction
+The LEAP Study: Shaping the clinical guidelines

 In the LEAP study, children 4-11 months of age at high risk for peanut allergy were randomly assigned to either eat peanut products regularly or avoid peanut completely until they reached 5 years of age.